Developmental hip dysplasia is a condition that must be caught early.

 the pregnant woman does not in the last trimester spend long hours

 sitting in a cramped position.
-Stretching out whilst lying, walking,
+Stretching out whilst lying, walking or

 infant.
 Whilst DDH almost certainly has an underlying genetic